kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 ## How do I wait for N threads to reach a certain point before continuing onto the next step?

-Suppose we wanted to perform a multi-threaded calculation that has two stages but we don't want to advance to the second stage until the first stage is completed.
+Suppose we wanted to perform a multi-threaded calculation that has two stages, but we don't want to advance to the second stage until the first stage is completed.

 We could use a synchronization method called a **barrier**.
 When a thread reaches a barrier, it will wait at the barrier until all the threads reach the barrier, and then they'll all proceed together.